Jayash/java-design-patterns/README.md

 ## Behavioral

 Behavioral pattern explains how objects interact.
 It describes how different objects and classes send messages to each other to make things happen and how the steps of a task are divided among different objects.
-Where Creational patterns mostly describe a moment of time (the instant of creation), and Structural patterns describe a more or less static structure, Behavioral patterns describe a process or a flow.

  - [Iterator](https://github.com/Jayash/java-design-patterns/tree/master/behavioral/iterator)
  - [Observer](https://github.com/Jayash/java-design-patterns/tree/master/behavioral/observer)